 This pattern contains several grey tiles, all comprised in one pattern.
 You also have examples of using this texture in real life and it looks amazing.
 The details on the tiles use earthly hues and they’re inspired by Moroccan motifs.

-This is yet another cool black and white pattern.
-This one is made out of men and women legs, using negative space to create the women’s legs.
+This is yet another cool black-and-white pattern.
+This one is designed to show both men’s and women’s legs, using negative space to create the women’s legs.